jpulido12/lab_tutorials/Using_git.md

   B. Fetch and Rebase

    - When you **fork** a repository,  it's good practice to regularly sync your fork with the upstream repository.

-   - Usinng the terminal, The `remote` command shows which remote repositories are currently connected to your local repository.
+   - Using the terminal, The `remote` command shows which remote repositories are currently connected to your local repository.
 It also allows you to add new connections or remove existing ones.

    - Each connection to your local repository has a *name* and a *URL*.

-  B. How to create a branch

-      1. In the terminal

-  B. How to commit changes using Git

-      1.
+  C. Linking local and remote repositories

+   - Linking your local repository (the one on your computer) to remote repositories on GitHub

+    - If you **clone** a repository, the command automatically adds that **remote repository** under the name `origin`.

+   2. The git commands `fetch`, `pull`, `merge`, `push` and `sync`

+    - The command `git fetch origin` **fetches** any new work that has been **pushed** to that server since you **cloned** (or last **fetched** from) it.

+    - The `git fetch` command only downloads the data to your local repository.

+    - If I want get changes from the remote repository called `origin` into my local repository I type `git fetch origin`.

+    - It doesn’t automatically merge it with any of your work or modify what you’re currently working on.
+You have to merge it manually into your work when you’re ready.

+    - the `git pull` command is a `git fetch` command followed by a `git merge` command.

+    - Git sync does everything in one command meaning pull and push read here

+   2. Branching

+     - To view the branches in a Git repository, run the command `git branch`

+     - To see both local and remote branches use `git branch -a` or `git branch --all`

+     - To see details of each brach use `git branch -v` or `git brach --verbose`

+     -

+     - `git checkout -b BRANCH_NAME` creates a new branch and checks out the new branch

+     - `git branch BRANCH_NAME` creates a new branch but leaves you on the same branch.

+     - In other words `git checkout -b BRANCH_NAME` does the following for you:

+       `git branch BRANCH_NAME    # create a new branch` `git switch BRANCH_NAME    # then switch to the new branch`

   C. How to open a pull request on GitHub.
     1. **Pull requests**  are the outstanding features or fixes that people are currently working on.